article / retiring before 65

 Check income changes

 Retirement can change income enough that Marketplace and Medicaid screening become worth checking.
-Public v0 uses bands or client-only exact estimates rather than storing raw income.
+Use a rough yearly income range for early planning, then use the official Marketplace or Medicaid route for any exact review.

 Verify before acting